ffund/ml-notebooks/notebooks/2-advertising-hw.md

  You will organize these as three *subplots* in one row.
 In each subplot, for a different model,

 * Create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 * Use the same vertical scale for all three subplots, and the same horizontal scale for all three subplots (but the vertical scale and the horizontal scale will not be the same as one another!).
+Make sure the scale is appropriate (does not exclude data, and does not make it difficult to see the data due to excessive whitespace).
+Also, the plot area should be square-shaped (similar height and width) in order to make the relevant trend easier to see.
 * Label each axes, and each plot.

 Code is provided for you for the TV model - add subplots to the figure to also show the radio model and the newspaper model.